-Utilised agricultural land, sown and harvested area of field crops, production and yield of field crops
+Utilised agricultural land, sown and harvested area of crops, production and yield of crops

-Utilised organic agricultural land, sown area of crops, fruit and berry plantations, production of field crops in organic farming
+Utilised organic agricultural land, sown area of organic crops, fruit and berry plantations, production of crops in organic farming

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.

 Classification of Estonian administrative units and settlements (EHAK)